Identity

 Name Meaning

 I have a twin sister.
-As the story goes, our names were selected by lot when my two half-brothers and my parents voted.
-Unintentionally, my sister and I both unintentionally received botanical names in the process.
+My parents and two brothers voted to choose our names.
+Unintentionally, my sister and I both received botanical names.
 My sister’s name Lauren means “Victory”, and relates to the laurel leaves that Greek Olympians wore as crowns.

-- Nus: My last name means “Seed”, and originally came from the German word Nußbaum.
-While I grew up hearing that my father’s relatives shortened our last name to Nus after they immigrated from Germany to the US in the 1800s, as an adult, I now wonder (but don’t really know) if they were once Jewish.
+• Nus: My last name means “Seed”, and originally came from the German word Nußbaum.
+My father’s relatives shortened our last name to Nus after they immigrated from Germany to the U.S. in the 1800s.

-- Linguistic Representation: Through no intentionality of man, each of the languages (English, Scandinavian, Welsh, Scottish, Irish, and German) represented in my name relates to my actual ancestry, along with French ancestry that isn’t explicitly named.
-I’m not surprised that as an adult, God has used been weaving each of these regions to influence my faith, through their histories and my current friendships.
+• Linguistic Representation: Each of the languages represented in my name relates to my family background, along with French, Scandinavian, and Eastern European ancestry that isn’t explicitly named.
+As an adult, each of these regions has influenced my faith, friendships, and ministry.

 As these separate elements of my name (Field, River, Seed) are combined, they ultimately come together to form a garden.
 Therefore, my complete name means something akin to: